tnballo/high-assurance-rust/src/chp3/_index.md

 The Motor Industry Software Reliability Association (MISRA) C[^MISRA] guidelines are a set of C software development rules originally created for, as the acronym implies, the automotive industry.

 Unlike a *style* guide, MISRA C outlines *best practices* for developers of safety-critical systems.
-It's intended to maximize reliability, security, and maintainability.
+It's intended to maximize reliability, security, and maintainability[^AntiMISRA].
 For systems in which a bug can potentially endanger lives.

 Today, these guidelines are widely used in the aerospace, defense, telecommunication, and medical device industries (in addition to industry-specific frameworks like DO-178C[^DO-178C] and ISO-26262[^ISO-26262]).